raylu/rhel/README.md

     count=5&page=1&maxChars=160

-(because IIS dulls the mind) and gets a JSON response. it also GETs
+(because IIS dulls the mind) and got a JSON response. it also sent a GET to

     https://client.eveonline.com/launcherv3/en/GetStatus

-and gets a JSON response. after logging in but before launching the game, it GETs
+and got a JSON response. after logging in but before launching the game, it GETs

     https://client.eveonline.com/launcherv3/en/VerifyUser/